kulbirsj/Azure-Light-House/LandingZone/Infrastructure/Tier2/README.md

-# Tier 3
+# Tier 2

-This tier will provision the resources required for any number of Landing Zone subscriptions.
-The premise is that an engineer will be able to point Terraform to an existing subscription and deploy a configuration that creates a Virtual network that is peered back to the Platform Virtual network and uses the DNS for the Domain Controllers contained within.
-This should happen automatically when a new Landing Zone is provisioned within the customers environment due to how Terraform handles variables.
+This can be used to deploy any number of Landing Zone subscriptions.
+Each landing zone will contain a Virtual Network that is peered back to the platform virtual network created in Tier 2.This should happen automatically when a new Landing Zone is provisioned within the customers environment due to how Terraform handles variables.